Jean28518/libre-workspace/docs/modules/general_administration.rst

 .. note:: Sadly there is no option to change the matrix domain.
 So if you have a user with the ID ``@user:int.de`` then it will stay like this.

-Make also sure for the next automated processes that the domain is set correctly in the Libre Workspace env.sh file:
+Make also sure for the next automated processes that the domain is set correctly in the Libre Workspace env file:

-``sudo nano /usr/share/linux-arbeitsplatz/unix/unix_scripts/env.sh``
+``sudo nano /etc/libre-workspace/libre-workspace.env``

 ``export DOMAIN=my-libre-workspace.com``

-.. warning:: Do not change the LDAP_DC variable in the env.sh file.
+.. warning:: Do not change the LDAP_DC variable in the libre-workspace.env file.
 This can't be changed after the installation.
 But it shouldn't bother you anyway.

 Also you need to add the new cloud.my-libre-workspace.com to nextcloud as a trusted domain and set the overwrite.cli.url to the new domain: